Authors: Mihir Bellare, Ted Krovetz and Phillip Rogaway

 Abstract: We argue that the invertibility of a block cipher can reduce the security of schemes that use it, and a better starting point for scheme design is the non-invertible analog of a block cipher, that is, a pseudorandom function (PRF).
 Since a block cipher may be viewed as a pseudorandom permutation, we are led to investigate the reverse of the problem studied by Luby and Rackoff, and ask, how can one transform a PRP into a PRF in as security-preserving a way as possible?
 The solution we propose is "data-dependent re-keying."
 As an illustrative special case, let E: {0,1}n x {0,1}n -> {0,1}n be the block cipher.
 Then we can construct the PRF F from the PRP E by setting F(k,x) = E(E(k,x),x).
 We generalize this to allow for arbitrary block and key lengths, and to improve efficiency.
 We prove strong quantitative bounds on the value of data-dependent re-keying in the Shannon model of an ideal cipher, and take some initial steps towards an analysis in the standard model.

-Full version available in PostScript or gzipped-PostScript.
+Full version available in PDF or PostScript.

 Rogaway's home page.